zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Your “birthday suit” refers to you not wearing any clothing.
 When we say someone has their “birthday suit” (suit) on, we mea n the person doesn’t have any clothing on, just as the day that you were born was , when you came out of your mother’s body without any clothing on.
 You didn’t h ave any clothing on when you were born, and so we call that condition of not hav ing any clothes on your “birthday suit.”
 A “suit” normally is, of course, a  set of clothing that you have on – pants and a shirt, for example, perhaps even a tie if you’re a man.

 Venus says she doesn’t run around in her birthday s uit “uninhibited” (uninhibited).
-“To be inhibited” means to not want to reveal yours elf or to be shy, to be unwilling to do certain things, perhaps because you’re embarr assed by them or you don’t think they’re appropriate.
+“To be inhibited” means to not want to reveal yourself or to be shy, to be unwilling to do certain things, perhaps because you’re embarr assed by them or you don’t think they’re appropriate.
 The opposite of that is “to be uninhibited.”
 To be uninhibited means not to be embarrassed by anything , just to do whatever you want, not to think that it’s inappropriate – most i mportantly, not to care about what other people think of your actions.

 Venus thinks that these nude statues, this art that  she’s seeing is “shameful” (shameful).
 Something that is “shameful” is somethi ng that causes you feelings of embarrassment – when you think that it’s wrong, when you think that it’s inappropriate.
 Milo says, however, “This isn’t a nu de beach.
 It’s a museum.
 Your kids are here to appreciate some of the finest art in history.”